GantMan/enjoytheshow/README.md

 ## Real-time AI facial expression gathering with Amplify GraphQL and TensorFlow.js

-This app uses face-api to guage your facial expression, and then sends all faces in a particular URL or (room) to a "Watch" page.
+This app uses face-api to gauge your facial expression, and then sends all faces in a particular URL or (room) to a "Watch" page.
 The watch page summarizes all the faces to a single Victory Pie chart.

 ## To deploy